oKatanaaa/lima-gui/README.md

     - [ ] Automatically focus the item you are typing in.
 - [ ] Huggingface integration (download/upload the dataset).
 - [ ] Deletion of multiple messages.
-- [x] Token count using Huggingface tokenizers (LLAMA tokenizer by default).
+- [x] Token count using Huggingface tokenizers (Mistral tokenizer by default).
 - [ ] Manual on how to use lima-gui (!).
 - [x] Tags for chats (like coding, logic, qa, etc).
 - [x] Default dataset config (contains config for languages, tags and tokenizer).